MarcusKyung/Valtteri-BOTtas/README.md

 * _Activity Status_ - the bot will display a random activity status every 10 minutes based on a list of 3 activities.
 * _Happy Birthday Messages_ - the bot will send a message to the server when it is a driver's birthday, otherwise no message is sent on startup.
 * _Slash command for VB merch_ - the bot will have a slash command for server users to view Valtteri's Alfa Romeo merch.
 * _Race Weather Updates_ - the bot uses the OpenWeatherAPI to return temp, humidity, weather description, and wind info along with a comment about the track conditions.
+This feature is only available for 2023 circuit locations.
+Usage of this command is a little clunky since the API requires specific formatting and track naming conventions ("What are weather and track conditions like at (XYZ)?").
+Refactor is planned in future updates.

 ## Future Bot Features: